-In connection with the issuance of the Series B shares as set out in Note 17, the Company granted Series B warrants purchasing 2,519,980 ordinary shares which were exercisable at any time before June 26, 2008 at exercise price of \$0.
-05 per share.
+In connection with the issuance of the Series B shares as set out in Note 17, the Company granted Series B warrants purchasing 2,519,980 ordinary shares which were exercisable at any time before June 26, 2008 at exercise price of \$0.05 per share.
 The Series B warrants were considered equity and were initially booked at \$25, which was allocated from the Series B issuance proceeds based on the relative fair value of the Series B shares and Series B warrants.
 Such warrants were exercised in June, 2008.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2010, 2011 AND 2012 (In thousands of US dollars, except share data and per share data, or otherwise noted)
+FOR THE YEARS ENDED DECEMBER 31, 2010, 2011 AND 2012 (In thousands of US dollars, except share data and per share data, or otherwise noted)